-In order to support the above two premises, the following requirements are necessary:
+In order to support the above two premises, the following requirements need to be met:

-- The Aggregator NSA needs a full view of the Network topology to perform advanced "intelligent" routing decisions.
-At a minimum, the Aggregator NSA needs all the Networks, the Transport Plane peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Network. - An aggregator may hide Network details of child Networks if desired, and advertise a summarized NSI Topology as needed.
+- The Aggregator NSA needs a view of as much of the Network topology as is needed to perform advanced "intelligent" routing decisions.
+At a minimum, the Aggregator NSA needs to know about the relevant Networks, the Transport Plane peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Networks. - 2.
+An AG may hide Network details of child Networks if desired, and advertise a summarized NSI Topology as needed.
 The key with this model is that external NSAs need not know the details of these internal child NSAs. - 3.
-An Aggregator NSA is restricted to communicating with only direct peer NSAs based on administrative policies, however, it needs access to all NSA Description Documents and NSI Topology documents to perform tree based routing.
+An AG is restricted to communicating with only direct peer NSAs based on administrative policies, however, it needs access to all relevant NSA Description Documents and NSI Topology documents to perform tree based routing.
 In addition to peer communications, the NSA Description Documents and NSI Topology documents are needed to determine the NSA managing Networks and the Service Plane topology to determine routing paths of requests in the connected graph.
 The NSI Topology Documents from each Network are then used to build NSI Topology for the service region for routing of the Connection.
-The security, verification, and distribution of the NSA Description Document and are addressed in separate NSI working group efforts [3].
+The security, verification, and distribution of the NSA Description Documents and NSI Topology documents are outside the scope of this document and are addressed in separate NSI working group documents [3].